AdjectiveAllison/zai/USAGE.md

 # Chat with specific provider and model
 zai chat --provider openai --model gpt-4 "Explain quantum computing"

-# Chat with a system message
+# Chat with a system message (overrides any default prompt)
 zai chat --system-message "You are a helpful coding assistant" "How do I implement binary search in Zig?"

+# Chat with a model that has a default system prompt
+zai chat --model claude-3-sonnet "How do I implement binary search in Zig?"
+# The model will automatically use its default system prompt if one has been set with 'models set-prompt'

 # Get completion (not streaming)
 zai completion --stream false "The best thing about Zig is"